 As they move from rolling to crawling to sitting to standing to walking – kids fall, stumble, bump their heads, trip, tumble, and get right back up again.
 And they do it a lot!
+Learn more about how perseverance impacts child development and attainment of childhood milestones.

 The perseverance babies and children show as they move from one developmental phase to another is beyond anything we could even begin to understand as adults.